aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 # Part 1: Create an Ionic 4 App

-This section will introduce Ionic basics and you will learn how to boostrap a new Ionic app with Ionic CLI.
+This section will introduce Ionic basics and you will learn how to bootstrap a new Ionic app with the Ionic CLI.
 In subsequent parts of the tutorial, you will add cloud functionality to the application that you will create in this section.

 The source code for this section of the tutorial can be found in *tutorial-part-1* branch of the [project Github repo](https://github.com/aws-samples/aws-amplify-ionic-sample/tree/tutorial-part-1).
 {: .callout}

 ## What is Ionic?

-Ionic is a web development framework that allows JavaScript developers to create browser-based applications that run on mobile platforms such as iOS and Android.
-Ionic applications have the ‘look-and-feel’ of native apps, and also offer the ability (via Apache Cordova plugins) to access mobile OS features such as cameras, contact lists, etc.
+Ionic is a web development framework that allows developers to create cross-platform applications that run on mobile platforms such as iOS and Android, on the desktop using Electron.js, or in the browser as a progressive web app.
+Ionic applications have the ‘look-and-feel’ of native apps and also offer the ability (via Apache Cordova plugins) to access mobile OS features such as cameras, contact lists, etc.

 Apache Cordova is an open source mobile development platform that runs web code (HTML, CSS, and JavaScript) in a WebView wrapped in a mobile app shell.
 Since it is native code, it can be distributed on the app stores just like any other mobile app and presented as an app on mobile platforms.